-The first Barrett, Hersey Barrett, settled in Jamaica in the 1660s after being granted lands by the King of England for his service in the British Navy.
-Led by Admiral William Penn and General Robert Venables, he was an officer in the unsuccessful raid of Hispaniola (island of Haiti and the Dominican Republic) in 1655.
-Later that same year, Jamaica being much less fortified, was captured by the British from the Spaniards and Hersey Barrett was granted lands in Jamaica, by the King of England.
+The first Barrett, Hersey Barrett (also spelled Hercie in some other references), settled in Jamaica in the 1660s after being granted lands by the King of England for his service in the British Navy.
+He was an officer in the unsuccessful raid of Hispaniola (current island of Haiti and the Dominican Republic), led by Admiral William Penn and General Robert Venables in 1655.
+Later that same year, being much less fortified, Jamaica was captured by the British from the Spaniards and Hersey Barrett was granted lands in Jamaica, by the King of England.

-Richard Barrett was born in 1789, to a family who owned many large sugar plantations.
-His father and his uncle both attended Oxford and served as members of the Assemble.
-When his father died in 1794, he was left with a legacy of wealth, privilege and position.
+Richard Barrett, was the son of Samuel Barrett (uncle of poetess Elizabeth Barrett-Browning), a family who had become wealthy sugar plantation owners.
+His father and his uncle both attended Oxford and served as members of the Assembly.
+When his father died, he was left with a legacy of wealth, privilege and position.
 He lived in Jamaica for most of his life overseeing the management of his slave-run properties and participating in public life.
 He owned two sugar plantations in St James; Greenwood and Barrett Hall.
 He became magistrate in 1816, before being promoted to Chief magistrate (or custos) in in 1825.
 He was a member of the Assembly in both St James (1815-1819 and again in 1826) and Trelawny (1822-1824).
 He was elected Speaker of the House in 1830 and remained a prominent figure in politics until his death in 1839.

 Richard was chosen to represent the Jamaica legislature before parliament on the issues of emancipation, even though he himself was an owner of slaves.
 At heart it appears he had been an abolitionist.
 He had been kind and considerate to his slaves and in 1826 had used every effort in the Assembly to abolish the use of the cart whip in the chastisement on the slaves.